-Our Trust is managed by its Members, from whom are elected a team of Directors, one of whom chairs Trust meetings and meetings of the Directors.
+Our Trust is managed by its Members, from whom are elected a team of Trustees, one of whom chairs Trust meetings and meetings of the Trustees.
 As a team, we are responsible for the business of the Trust, which is a not-for-profit limited company and a registered Scottish Charity.
 None of us is paid by The Trust – we are true volunteers.
 There are 5 directors, up to 25 members plus as many Friends as we can get.
 There are around 10 meetings a year.

 It’s important to us to bring together enthusiasts for our community life and history.
 That why we welcome those who wish to become Friends of The Strathaven John Hastie Museum Trust.
 These Friends don’t run the Trust, but they support its work strongly throughout the year, helping in practical ways, as well as “spreading the word).